michaeldeane62/beny_wifi/README.md

 ### Roadmap

 I am pretty busy with the most adorable baby boy right now, but I'll be adding some bells and whistles when I have a moment:
-- map missing parameters as sensors (like outdoor temperature)
+- map missing parameters as sensors (like internal device temperature)